Health and Physical Education

 Adapted Physical Education

-NOTE: Physical Education minors must complete KIN 340 Elementary Physical Education Methods & Activities or KIN 391 Secondary Physical Education Methods and Practicum, whichever is commensurate with the licensing level of their major, and must earn a grade of C or better.
+NOTE: Those adding a Physical Education minor as a teaching minor must complete KIN 340 Elementary Physical Education Methods and Activities or KIN 391 Secondary Physical Education Methods and Practicum, whichever is commensurate with the licensing level of their major, and must earn a grade of C or better.
+Those not adding this to a teaching major may select any of the six choices available for selection.

 Coaching Minor